 Copenhageners love their bikes.
 Cycling is fast, convenient, healthy, climate-friendly, enjoyable - and cheap, although Copenhageners honestly love their bikes no matter their financial income.
 Even top politicians ride their bike every day to parliament.

-Currently, Copenhagen is building even more green routes through Copenhagen to ensure a safe and green transport route for cyclists while creating green spots in the cityscape.
+Currently, Copenhagen is building even more green routes and bridges through Copenhagen to ensure a safe and green transport route for cyclists while creating green spots in the cityscape.
 Cycle super highways are already a reality, leading cyclists in and out of the city from as far as 15 kilometres away.

 Thus Copenhagen is a city that invites you to cycle.
 It is simply our way of life, and if you want to experience it the local way, you have to jump in the saddle.
 As a first time visitor in Copenhagen the amount of bicycles on the streets can be overwhelming, but you will soon get the hang of it and start loving it.
 Try reading our 5 reasons why you'll love biking in Copenhagen.
 If you feel rusty, avoid morning and afternoon rush hour, and check out the traffic rules before you go.